vollyimnetz/crop-thumbnails/readme.txt

 == Changelog ==

-= 1.0.4 =
+= 1.1.0 =
 * bugfix variable was used but not defined (php)
 * bugfix image-size with custom name where not updated in view after crop
 * bugfix all same image-sizes where selected, even if they are not visible
-* add more debug informations in the settings-panel
+* in the settings-panel, add more quick-test informations
+* redesign settings-panel
 * make selected image-sizes more clear
 * optimize development-build-process
+* add warning sign for not yet cropped images-sizes

 = 1.0.3 =
 * fix js error handling